aparnajyothi-y/setup-go/README.md

 See full release notes on the [releases page](https://github.com/actions/setup-go/releases).

-# V4

-The V4 edition of the action offers:

- - Enabled caching by default

-The action will try to enable caching unless the `cache` input is explicitly set to false.

-Please see "[Caching dependency files and build outputs](https://github.com/actions/setup-go#caching-dependency-files-and-build-outputs)" for more information.

-# V3

-The V3 edition of the action offers:

-- Adds `GOBIN` to the `PATH`
-- Proxy support
-- Check latest version
-- Caching packages dependencies
-- stable and oldstable aliases
-- Bug Fixes (including issues around version matching and semver)

 The action will first check the local cache for a version match.
 If a version is not found locally, it will pull it from the `main` branch of the [go-versions](https://github.com/actions/go-versions/blob/main/versions-manifest.json) repository.
 On miss or failure, it will fall back to downloading directly